alvaroabascar/conscious/2_explaining_consciousness.md

 A question arises then: what is the *experiencer*?
 There seems to be no part of the brain which is the *thinker* or the *feeler*.
 When we think, is it our brain that thinks?
 Is it ourselves who think *with* our brain?
 Is there any difference?
 This idea of *self* distinct from the brain or body is deeply rooted in our way of thinking.
 If this is the case, such self must be made of mind stuff, as the cow was.
 We have then that not only the thoughts are made of mind stuff, but also the *self* itself seems to be made of it.

 If we reproduce exactly the functioning of the human brain when performing a certain task, such as tasting a wine, would the resulting machine be able to actually *appreciate* the wine?
 Such is the vision of *functionalism*.
-It wouldn't matter if the *thinker* is made of brain stuff or silicon, if the processes that happen in it are the same.
+It wouldn't matter if the *thinker* is made of brain stuff or silicon, if the processes that happens in it are the same.
 It is hard to believe that a machine would be able to *appreciate* it, but isn't the brain a machine of sorts, with its mechanical explanation?
 It may seem compelling then that it is not the brain which does the appreciating: it is *the mind* which does it, and reproduction of the brain machinery wouldn't yield real appreciation.

 So we may say that the mind is not only where thoughts and perceptions happen, but also where the *appreciating* takes place.
-Somehow he follows (this all seems pretty messy and disconnected to me): maybe it is where appreciation happens because it is also the source of our intentional actions.
+Somehow he follows (this all seems pretty messy to me): maybe it is where appreciation happens because it is also the source of our intentional actions.
 If doing things that matter depends on our consciousness, then *mattering* things must depend as well on consciousness.
 When we account someone responsible for something, it is becouse that person was *conscious* of it.
 When we perform a certain action it is, somehow, triggered by our conscious mind, by a *real me*, which cannot just be the brain or any part of it, since no part of the brain could:

 - be the medium in which we render the purple cow
 - be the thinking thing